Frequently Asked Questions

 A backflow device is a mechanical insert in your plumbing system on your side of the meter that prevents a reversal of water flow.
 Having backflow devices on water connections helps maintain drinking water quality throughout the system to ensure that all customers receive the highest quality water possible.

 Approved backflow prevention devices are required to be installed on the service connection to any premises that the department has identified as having a potential for backflow.
-Additionally, all irrigation systems are required to have backflow prevention devices, and any property which is connected both to potable water supplies and reclaimed water supplies is required to have the potable water supply protected by an approved backflow prevention device.
+Additionally, all irrigation systems are required to have backflow prevention devices, and any property connected both to potable and reclaimed water supplies is required to have the potable water supply protected by an approved backflow prevention device.

 Prevent potential cross connections or backflow resulting from a garden hose being submerged in a bucket, sink, pond, swimming pool, car radiator, or a chemical applicator attached to the hose by installing inexpensive hose bibb vacuum breakers, commonly available in the plumbing section of home improvement stores, between outdoor spigots and garden hoses.